alshedivat/al-folio/_posts/2023-07-25-master-thesis.md

 It was more than required but I test it and result did not changed significantly.

-After that, I talked to my supervisor and they said, they will send a simulator which matches the real instrument.

-An image of mentioned software.

-{% include figure.html path="https://s3.us-west-2.amazonaws.com/secure.notion-static.com/f6d26606-cce0-49eb-8430-a174eb4de3f8/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAT73L2G45EIPT3X45%2F20231028%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20231028T134700Z&X-Amz-Expires=3600&X-Amz-Signature=4b837949479c20da343e41791fc05cc9f2ff39ae034fd74c6936c7ee79b4e12f&X-Amz-SignedHeaders=host&x-id=GetObject" class="img-fluid rounded z-depth-1" zoomable=true %}

-(not related to me, but) this software is written in `C#` (why? because my supervisor had decided to use  for development), I did not even see its code (or any code from my supervisor)

 ## My thesis done, I defensed